-- (a) On August 31, 2015, the Company amended the terms of 2,983,469 warrants issued to subscribers of a private placement which closed on September 5, 2013.
-The Company repriced the exercise price of the subscriber warrants to \$0.55 per common share from the initial exercise price of \$0.75, and extended the expiry date to March 5, 2016.
-The exercise period automatically accelerates to 30 days if the closing price for the common shares of the Company is \$0.69 or greater for a period of 10 consecutive trading days. - (b) On November 5, 2015, the Company completed the share subscription agreements for the financing announced on October 30, 2015.
-Under the agreements, the subscribers purchased 2,432,673 units of the Company at a price of \$0.36 per unit, for gross proceeds of \$875,762.
+(e) On November 25, 2016, the Company completed the second tranche of share subscription agreements for the financing announced on November 7, 2016.
+Under the agreements, the subscribers purchased 3,620,000 units of the Company at a price of \$0.30 per unit, for gross proceeds of \$1,086,000.
 Each unit consists of one common share and one share purchase warrant.
-Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.53 per share for a period of 24 months after the date of the private placement.
-Pursuant to the closing of the financing, the Company paid finder's fees and agents commission of \$53,147 and issued non-transferable finder's warrants to purchase 147,630 Common Shares at \$0.53 per share before November 6, 2017.
-All shares and warrants are subject to a four-month hold period expiring on March 6, 2016.
+Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per share for a period of 24 months after the date of the private placement.
+Pursuant to the closing of the financing, the Company paid finder's fees and agents commission of \$69,020 and issued 230,067 non-transferable finder's warrants.
+Each finder's warrant is exercisable into units at \$0.30 per unit for a 24 month period.
+Each unit consists of one common share and one half of a share purchase warrant.
+Each whole warrant is exercisable into one common share at \$0.30 per share before November 25, 2018.
+All shares and warrants are subject to a four-month hold period.